UnBTP2-Grupo-1/WordFrequency/README.md

 This application is implemented with C++ and use Tantrum as the programming style.
 The user enter a text files's path as an input path and the program show the word frequency's text.

-This program was created for the course "Computer Program Skills 2" offered by Universidade de Brasília (UnB).
+This program was created for the course "Computer Program Skills 2" (Prof. Rodrigo Bonifacio de Almeida) offered by Universidade de Brasília (UnB).

 ---